 The World’s 50 Best Restaurants Academy is the mechanism used to create The World’s 50 Best Restaurants list.
 None of the employees of any of the sponsors associated with the awards votes or has any influence over the results.
-The Academy is comprised of over 1000 members, each selected for their expert opinion of the international restaurant scene.
+The Academy is comprised of over 1,000 members, each selected for their expert opinion of the international restaurant scene, with a 50/50 gender balance.

 All voters, aside from the Academy Chairs and Vice Chairs, must remain anonymous.
-A minimum of 25% of the panel is renewed each year, and the Academy is split equally among male and female voters.
+A minimum of 25% of the panel is renewed each year.

 Academy Chair: Austria, Switzerland, Hungary & Slovenia